ArthurGareginyan/all-meta-tags/readme.txt

 * [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/all-meta-tags)

 == Changelog ==
+= 3.4 =
+* Added Spanish translation.
+(Thanks to Sergio Yeyo Troncoso for the translation)
+* Russian translation updated.
+* Added the Readme.txt file for translation contribution.
+* Added global constant for plugin text-domain.
 = 3.3 =
 * Added an option for automatic adding the Google Shopping structured data on all WooCommerce product pages.
 (Thanks to Juliano Dias for the suggestion and help)
 * Russian translation updated.